doc4d/4d-web-studio/docs/design-webforms/styling.md

 ![styles-library](img/properties-panel.png)

-Some visual properties, such as grid areas or column size in datatables, can be edited directly on the canvas.
+Some visual properties such as grid areas or datatable columns can be edited directly on the canvas.

 #### Example

 To add a red background to a Button component:
-* From the Styles library:
+* from the Styles library:
-drag the `bg-red-500` class from the Styles library and drop it on the Button component
+drag the `bg-red-500` class from the Styles library and drop it on the Button component.

-* Using the Properties Panel:
+* using the Properties Panel:
-    * Select the Button component, and under Style, choose a red color for the background
+    * select the Button component, and under Style, choose a red color for the background.
-    * Select the Button component, and in the Properties panel, select the `bg-red-500` class in the CSS section
+    * select the Button component, then in the Properties panel, select the `bg-red-500` class in the CSS section.

 ### Overriding style properties